 Especially for post-menopausal women experiencing vaginal dryness and pain, Manta recommends using a cannabis-infused intimate oil, like Foria Pleasure

-“I consider the cannabis oil as a “marinade” that you apply 25 minutes before the fun begin, whether you are solo or partnered.
+“I consider the cannabis oil as a “marinade” that you apply 25 minutes before the fun begins, whether you are solo or partnered.
 And once it’s ‘go time’ then I add an actual lubrication that doesn’t have any cannabinoids whatsoever – and is just good for keeping things slick.”

 ) for her post-menopausal clients.